alexreyes/Celo-Crowdfunding-Tutorial-3/README.md

 These are the parameters we supply when we call the function.

-Now that we have that, we'll create a stableToken variable which uses the `ContractKit` stabletoken wrapper in order to get a reference to the cUSD coin, and we will call the `createProject()` helper function inside `interact()`.
+Now that we have that, we will create a stableToken variable which uses the `ContractKit` stabletoken wrapper in order to get a reference to the cUSD coin.

+We will also get the gas price to pass in to our functions.
+We'll set the gas higher than the recommended minimums in order to get our transactions confirmed faster.
+For a primer on gas fees in Celo, feel free to check out [this post](https://consensys.net/blog/metamask/what-is-a-gas-fee-on-ethereum/).

+After getting those two variables, we will call the `createProject()` helper function inside `interact()`.
 We'll also return all the projects in our contract using the `returnProjects()` function in our `CeloCrowdfund` contract, to verify that it worked:

 ```javascript
   // Print wallet address so we can check it on the block explorer